microsoft/CromwellOnAzure/docs/troubleshooting-guide.md

 # Modify UsePreemptibleVmsOnly to false and save the file
 ```

-Note that, you can set this for each task individually by using the `preemptible` boolean flag set to `true` or `false` in the "runtime" attributes section of your task.
-The `preemptible` runtime attribute will overwrite the `UsePreemptibleVmsOnly` environment variable setting for a particular task.<br/>
 For these changes to take effect, be sure to restart your Cromwell on Azure VM through the Azure Portal UI or run `sudo reboot`.

 ### Access the Cromwell REST API directly from Linux host VM